matthewjwoodruff/dotfiles/README.md

 Archwiki has a user-systemd approach that didn't exist the last time I looked.
 Might be a superior approach, but I don't always have systemd, e.g. on Cygwin.
-It also has a dead simple version of the approach I'm using.
+It also has a dead simple version of the approach I'm using, but this version feels a little nicer.

 # Copyright Statement: CC0